webplatform/docs/tutorials/closures/index.md

 JavaScript does not provide a native way of doing this, but it is possible to emulate private methods using closures.
 Private methods aren't just useful for restricting access to code: they also provide a powerful way of managing your global namespace, keeping non-essential methods from cluttering up the public interface to your code.

-Here's how to define some public functions that can access private functions and variables, using closures which is also known as the [[module pattern]]:
+Here's how to define some public functions that can access private functions and variables, using closures which is also known as the module pattern:

 <pre>var Counter = (function() {